damongolding/PHP-var-output-function/readme.md

 ## What is it?

-This function switchs which item in a SASS list variable is outputted with a global $var.
+This function switchs which item is used and outputted in a SASS list variable.

 This could be used for many things but I have used it to either output a SASS var or echo a PHP var